 Individual households are by far the No. 1 source of food waste in the U.S. therefore, collectively, individuals can make a big dent in food waste and its climate impacts.

 Throwing away less food can reduce your carbon footprint.
-Wasted food produces around 11% of methane emissions in the U.S., which is a significant contributor to climate change.
+Wasted food produces around 11% of greenhouse gas (methane emissions) in the U.S., which is a significant contributor to climate change.
 Reducing food waste is said to be the third most effective way to reverse global climate change.
+(Greenhouse gas is even more potent than carbon dioxide!)

 Eating less and preparing food at home will not only result in better health, but it will also impact how much we contribute to climate change.